firebase/firebase-js-sdk/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `functions-samples:master`.
+* In GitHub, send a pull request to `firebase-js-sdk:master`.
 * All pull requests must be reviewed by a member of the Firebase JS SDK team who will merge it when/if they feel it is good to go.

 That's it!
 Thank you for your contribution!